CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 In accordance with the minimum principle (whitelist strategy), the protocols required for remote maintenance should be supplemented.

 When checking network connectivity using ICMP, the rules for local and remote checks must be followed.
-Locally it is recommended to allow a ping of localhost in the local firewall to verify the correct functioning of the network card.
+Locally it is recommended to allow a ping of localhost in the local firewall to verify the correct operation of the network card.
 To check the basic network connectivity, a remote check by means of ping to the required remote station should be allowed.

 In terms of firewall security, it must be checked whether remote procedure calls (RPCs) can be analyzed and filtered by the established security architecture.
-If filtering is not possible, appropriate protective measures must be taken against abusive RPC calls.
+If filtering is not possible, appropriate protective measures against abusive RPC calls must be made.

 Together with the basic measures, the following measures correspond to the state of the art in the field of remote maintenance.